mikeyaworski/Utility-Discord-Bot/docs/Heroku-Instructions.md

 11. You can click the `More` button at the top right of your Heroku app and select `View logs` to see if your app is successfully building / deploying.
 You can view the specific build logs by going to `Activity` on your Heroku app and selecting `View build log` for a specific build.

 12. If you just want to use the bot on your server, you're done!
 Just invite it with the link I provided in step 2.
-Otherwise, continue reading the next steps.